 Faux Affably Evil: Castor Troy is very affectionate towards younger brother Pollux, and even has a much friendlier attitude and offbeat sense of humor when communicating with his fellow FBI agents than Archer ever has.
 That being said, Castor is also a career criminal who has done such things like amputate a victim's limbs before shooting said man in the face with his own gun and tossing his remains out of an airplane, and Castor is a thousand times more dangerous once he takes Archer's face and begins posing as him.

-Fiery Coverup: When Castor-as-Archer visits Archer-as-Castor in Erehwon Prison to taunt him.
+Fiery Coverup: When Castor visits Archer in Erehwon Prison to taunt him.
 He flashes a newspaper article in Archer's face headlined "Deadly Inferno at Walsh Institute".
-Cue flashbacks showing Dr. Miller, Dr. Walsh, and Tito tied up, bound and gagged as Leo and Lars pour jugs of gasoline over them.
+Cue flashbacks of Dr. Miller, Dr. Walsh, and Tito tied up, bound and gagged as Leo and Lars douse them in gasoline.
 Then a hand flicks a cigarette lighter and drops it in the puddle, causing a fire that destroys the lab.

-"Freaky Friday" Flip: The main setup for the plot in question, except faces and voices are swapped, not the minds.
+"Freaky Friday" Flip: The main setup for the plot, except Archer and Castor's faces and voices are swapped, not the minds, but the effect is the same.

 Glasses Pull: Castor Troy loves pulling his shades off in dramatic ways, especially when he's posing as Archer.